 Banks and other financial institutions can help startups succeed when they capitalize and mentor them.
 Another way to provide critical support is to invest in infrastructure in underdeveloped cities, in order to better house and grow this industry.

-That’s not often a headline-grabbing theme associated with the bank-FinTech connection.
-But financial institutions can’t afford to ignore it any more than the ascendancy of FinTechs in the first place.
+That’s not often a headline-grabbing theme associated with the bank-fintech connection.
+But financial institutions can’t afford to ignore it any more than the ascendancy of fintech in the first place.

 Here I’d like to discuss more deeply the idea of banks investing in the renewal of second-tier cities, and the technological advancement of innovation “hubs”—a topic actively and avidly discussed in the UK.

 How can we do this sustainably?
 More than simply throwing money at the startups, we can help them gain footing in cities ripe for reinvention and renewal by investing in infrastructure and local economies.
 There are many of these second- and third-tier cities in the U.S.—from Kenosha, Wisconsin, to Little Rock, Arkansas, to Syracuse, New York.

 Corporate pullouts and population exodus have waterlogged these kinds of cities; nonetheless they are livable places with far more affordable real estate than can be found in big cities.
 It’s been our experience in the UK that by investing heavily in updating and connecting these second-tier cities—“forgotten” places such as Leeds and Manchester—we’ve sparked prosperity.
 We become partners in their reinvention: again, not just throwing money at them but helping them think through and achieve civic attributes to help them thrive.
 Some ways of doing this have included investing in roads and railway lines; building and renovating housing near office parks and other workplaces; and even refurbishing local points of pride such as the town’s soccer stadium.